blaze/odo/docs/source/datashape.rst

 ==========

 We can resolve errors and increase efficiency by explicitly specifying data types.
-Into uses DataShape_ to specify datatypes across all of the formats that it supports.
+Odo uses DataShape_ to specify datatypes across all of the formats that it supports.

 First we motivate the use of datatypes with two examples, then we talk about